Bandwidth/bandwidth.github.io/applications/about.md

 # Applications

-Bandwidth uses HTTP Callbacks (also known as [webhooks](https://webhooks.pbworks.com/w/page/13385124/FrontPage)) to send [message events](../messaging/callbacks/messageEvents.md) to any publicly addressable url.
+Bandwidth uses HTTP Callbacks (also known as [webhooks](../guides/callbacks/callbacks.md)) to send [message events](../messaging/callbacks/messageEvents.md) & [voice events](../voice/bxml/callbacks/about.md) to any publicly addressable url.

-In order to successfully use the Voice & Messaging APIs, you need to configure an `Application` for each service which contains the `CallbackUrl`.
+In order to successfully use the Voice & Messaging APIs, you need to configure an `Application` for **both** the [Voice API](../voice/about.md) & the [Messaging API](../messaging/about.md).

+Applications contain the `CallbackUrl` & `CallbackCreds` to authenticate and send either [message events](../messaging/callbacks/messageEvents.md) or [voice events](../voice/bxml/callbacks/about.md) to your service.

 Each application can be assigned to as many `Locations` as needed.
-However, each `Location` can only have a single `Application`
+However, each `Location` can only have a single `Application` per service type.

 <img src="../../images/applications.png" style="max-width:95%">

 ### Base Url

 `https://dashboard.bandwidth.com/api/accounts/{{accountId}}/applications`